openpgp-pqc/draft-openpgp-pqc/draft-ietf-openpgp-pqc.md

 ## Key combiner {#sec-key-combiner}

-For the key combination in {{kem-key-combiner}} this specification limits itself to the use of KMAC256.
+For the key combination in {{kem-key-combiner}} this specification limits itself to the use of KMAC256 in a construction following {{SP800-108r1-upd1}}.
 The sponge construction used by KMAC256 was proven to be indifferentiable from a random oracle {{BDPA08}}.
 This means, that in contrast to SHA2, which uses a Merkle-Damgard construction, no HMAC-based construction is required for key combination.
 It is therefore sufficient to simply process the concatenation of any number of key shares with a domain separation when using a sponge-based construction like KMAC256.